linebender/linebender.github.io/content/blog/2024-12-03-tmil-11/index.md

 Kaur also made several improvements to our CI, in [parley#156][], [parley#171][] and [parley#184][].

 ## Masonry

+Masonry is the widget system used by Xilem.
+It provides a non-opinionated retained widget tree, designed as a base layer for high-level GUI frameworks.

 * [xilem#670][]: Added some features needed for custom client side decorations, by  Marco Melorio.
 * [xilem#735][]: Viktor Strate Kløvedal found and resolved several features which incorrectly private.